D1xer231/Elden-Ring-Builder/README.md

 **Elden Ring Builder** is a practical application designed to help players create optimal builds in *Elden Ring*.
 Experiment with different stats, weapons, and spells to craft the most effective builds for your playstyle.

-For DB connection FILE go to https://t.me/d1xer_231
+For DB connection FILE and .env go to https://t.me/d1xer_231
 ---

 ## 📄 Overview